fhalab/evSeq/README.md

  - --alignment_filter: A fraction of the maximum possible alignment score below which an alignment is discarded.
 This flag is used for eliminating off-target sequencing reads (e.g. from primer dimer).
 The default is 0.5, and it must vary between 0 and 1.

 ### RefSeqs.csv
 Your reference sequences should be passed in to ssSeq as a csv file with the headers "PlateName", "IndexPlate", and "ReferenceSequence".
 An example csv file can be found in the ssSeq home directory.
 "PlateName" is a user-specified nickname for the plate in question.
 "IndexPlate" is the dual index plate used to prepare the ssSeq sample for sequencing -- it should take the form "DI##".
 "ReferenceSequence" is the gene fragment amplicon sequenced as part of ssSeq with the variable codons denoted by "NNN".

+ssSeq expects to see "NNN" in both the forward and reverse reads.
+Even if you don't have a variable position in the reverse read, you must denote one in a region of the reference sequence covered by sequencing; ssSeq will crash if you do not.